nomicflux/nomicflux.github.io/posts/2018-07-25-padic-numbers.md

 I will give one example before closing out this post.
 Around Calculus II in the US curriculum, we start learning about series.
 In particular, there are the Taylor and Laurent series of a function (wikipedia refresher [here](https://en.wikipedia.org/wiki/Taylor_series)).
 These series allow us to take a function and analyze it at a single point.
-We first look at the value of the function at that point, then we take the tangent line at that point using the first derivative.
+We first look at the value of the function at that point, then we take the tangent line at that point using the first derivative - that is, we find the line which is the best approximation a line can be to our function at the point we chose.

-We keep adding on derivatives to further nuance our approximation.
+We keep adding on derivatives to further nuance our approximation, using the information that we have about how the function curves, then how the curve curves, and the curves on the curves on the curves.
 It is like being an ant on the function, trying to reconstruct the entire curve based just on the nuances available right around you.
 Some functions lend themselves well to this analysis; others will give very different approximations based on how they look from different points.

 The key takeaway is that we can analyse functions locally to get a picture of the whole from that point.
 P-adic numbers are effectively doing the same thing with numbers; instead of derivatives, we use divisors.
-We are viewing how the number relates to cycles ofhigher and higher powers of p.
+Instead of tracing the curves on curves at a point, we are tracking the cycles on cycles.
 (This is not just a metaphor; this insight is behind the creation of the p-adic numbers originally.)

 Other works on the p-adic numbers will dive in deeper starting with this insight.
 My point in this post is to have generated some of